Online SearchResearch StrategyResponsive Web

 Design Audit

 Before starting the redesign I needed to understand what already existed.
-I performed a design audit of the current Find a Group page that included an inventory of on-page components and accessibility check.
+I performed a design audit of the current Find a Group page that included an inventory of on-page components and an accessibility check, surfacing gaps in contrast, hierarchy, and responsive behavior.

 Design audit of the Find a Group page